- Draft PIF/PFD

 - Is the project consistent with the recipient country’s national strategies and plans or reports and assessments under relevant conventions?

-- Are the components in Table B sound and sufficiently clear and appropriate to achieve project objectives and the GEBs?
+- Are the components in the Indicative Project Overview table sound and sufficiently clear and appropriate to achieve project objectives and the GEBs?

 - Is the project designed with sound incremental reasoning?

 - Are socio-economic aspects, including relevant gender elements, indigenous people, and CSOs considered?

 Once cleared by GEF Secretariat, final approval takes place.